 If you are a company in a competitive arena for talent and your recruitment team is scouring the industry for high achieving, passive potential candidates, then it’s highly likely that your recruiters will be the candidates’ first point of contact from your organization, and first impressions count.
 It comes down to the communication skills of the recruiter in the way they position the opportunity that can influence a candidate’s decision to progress forward in the recruitment process.
 However, it’s equally crucial that their social profiles are fully representative of the brand and that they are ready to “wow” candidates.

 Now you have fantastic company social profiles that showcase your incredible company culture and your recruiters, hiring managers and general employees are posting about how great it is to work at your company.
 What’s next?
-Budget permitting, investing in a social advocacy tool is always a great way to leverage your employees’ individual networks on social media through pushing brand approved content out autonomously.
+Budget permitting, investing in a social advocacy tool is always a great way to leverage your employees’ individual networks on social media by pushing brand-approved content out autonomously.

 Personally, I would recommend as many organic posts as possible when it comes to employees posting on social media, but social advocacy tools are extremely complimentary and make content sharing easier for employees.
 Many tools have gamification functionality, meaning you have the potential to reward the real brand ambassadors at your organization who’ve been the most active.
 Initiatives like this are great for morale and employee engagement internally, whilst benefiting externally from their social sharing activity in amplifying your employer brand.